nojronatron/java-code-challenges/docs/readme-graphs.md

 Undirected

 - Each edge is bidirectional.
-- Static, in than there is not directed traversal between Neighbors via an Edge.
+- Connections are static - traversal between Neighbors via an Edge can happen in either direction.

 Directed or "Digraph"